gkrishnaks/WaybackEverywhere-Firefox/README.md

 *   If http://gnu.org is in 'Excludes' List --> http://gnu.org

 Over time (perhaps a few days of usage..), you can build this 'Excludes' list to suit your browsing habits.
-More information on 'Excludes' list available here [Exclude List](#excludepattern)
+More information on 'Excludes' list available here [Exclude List](#Excludes-List)

 Features
 --------

 *   **Popup menu** \- Use the Popup menu to add/remove site from Excludes list, temporarily disable WaybackEverywhere addon and open Settings and Help Pages.
-More information on Popup Menu available here [Popup Menu](#popup)
+More information on Popup Menu available here [Popup Menu](#popup-menu)
 *   **Automatic Detection of Wayback Machine Site's Error Messages** \- Addon tries to detect messages displayed by Wayback Machine and either Saves a available page to Wayback or Adds the site to Exclude list based on the error message.
-More information on Automatic Detection of WM Error Messages available here [Auto-detect Wayback Machine Error Messages](#AutodetectWayBackMessages)
+More information on Automatic Detection of WM Error Messages available here [Auto-detect Wayback Machine Error Messages](#Auto-Detect-Wayback-Machine-Error-Messages
 *   **Settings Page** \- Settings page allows you to add or remove a site from the excludes list, and also do factory reset.
 If you are interested, you can enable console logging from here.
 More information on Popup Menu available here [Settings Page](#settings)

-Auto-Detect WM Error Messages
+Auto-Detect Wayback Machine Error Messages
 -----------------------------

 *   **Save Page to Wayback Machine** \- When WaybackMachine site throws error message that says "This page is available on the web, save this page to Wayback to make it more complete", the addon automatically loads the Save page url as https://web.archive.org/save/ <URL>